kylermurphy/astr288p_2018/lectures/Lecture3.md

 ### Remote login

-Remote access or remot login allows you to remotely connect to another machine via a terminal.
+Remote access or remote login allows you to remotely connect to another machine via a terminal.
 We use **ssh**:

 ```
 	ssh user@remote